uzak/etymolog/README.md

 Whitespaces on the beginning and end of a line are stripped.
 Whitespaces between words are normalized to one space.

 ### Words
 A word is the basic unit within a pill.
-It consists of any number of given alphabetical and following characters `-,'"()`.
+It consists of any number of given alphabetical characters.
 Example:

     ship